 An international database of bibliographic records for completed dissertations and new dissertation topics in the fields of musicology, music theory, and ethnomusicology.
 Contains more than 13,500 records, including the corrected and updated contents of the earlier printed editions of Doctoral Dissertations in Musicology.

 DRUM provides digital repository services for the University of Maryland.
 Currently there are three types of materials in our collections: faculty deposited documents, a Library managed collection of UM doctoral dissertations, and a collection of technical reports.
 New submissions to the thesis/dissertation collections are added automatically as they are received from the Graduate School.
 Currently, the Graduate School deposits all theses and dissertations from a given semester after the official graduation date.
 This means that there may be up to a 4 month delay in the appearance of a given thesis/dissertation in DRUM.
 2003- present.

-UM Theses and Dissertations are found under Library Managed Collections.
+UM Theses and Dissertations are found under UM Community-managed Collections.